Ei3-kw/Grimalkin/README.md

   - follow the [Security](#security) structure if the script is using user data and update the README
   - add the script to the relevant objects
 - ## Adding a new observable object
+    A observable object a object that has list of topics and whenever the player looks at the object the list of topics is added to a database.
+The database is used by other parts of the game like the targeted advertising
   - add the new object 3d model to **Assets/Models**
   - add the new object to the scene
-  - add a observable_object component
+  - add a observable_object component to it
-  - add the topic related to the object under info
+  - add the topics related to the object under info